Ryo Fujii: Global F.C.

 On 25 February 2020, Fujii reportedly signed a deal with the Philippines Football League club Global but the club was banned by the Philippine Football Federation before the season could start.

 Kaya F.C.–Iloilo

 Philippines Football League club Kaya–Iloilo announced on 8 April 2021 that they have signed in Fujii.

 PSIS Semarang

-After 1 month trial, Ryo Fujii was officially signed by PSIS Semarang to face the second round of 2022–23 Liga 1.
+After a one month trial, Ryo Fujii was signed by PSIS Semarang to face the second round of 2022–23 Liga 1.
 Fujii made his professional debut on 16 January 2023 in a match against RANS Nusantara at the Pakansari Stadium, Bogor.